Here at The Waxologist one thing can be said about us and that is that NOTHING phases us! Haemorrhoids; Periods; ingrown hair…… the lot!

 If you book a wax in the last trimester of your pregnancy, please let us know so we can book out a little extra time for you and your bump.
 We take extra time to make sure you and your bump are comfortable throughout the wax.

-If you’re planning a holiday or a wedding or any other special occasion it’s best to try out waxing in advance to make sure it’s right for you.
+If you’re planning a holiday, wedding or any other special occasion it’s best to try out waxing in advance to make sure it’s right for you.
 Whether you can follow the aftercare of exfoliation and moisterising.
 Make sure you don’t have any extreme reactions (very rare).
 Most importantly to time it right so your next wax gives you the great results you want for your big event.

 Take a Break